cilium/cilium/Documentation/install/upgrade.rst

 #.
 If you are running Cilium 1.0.x or 1.1.x, please upgrade to 1.2.x first.
 It
    is also possible to upgrade from 1.0 or 1.1 directly to 1.3 by combining the upgrade instructions for each minor release.
-See :ref:`1.2_upgrade_notes`.
+See the documentation for said releases for further information.

 #.
 Upgrade to Cilium ``1.2.4`` or later using the guide :ref:`upgrade_micro`.